Carnegie Endowment for International Peace: James C. Gaither Junior Fellows Program

 Selection Process: Approximately 5 percent of applicants are selected for positions based on the quality of the essays, related academic study and/or work experience, grades, recommendations, and interviews.
 Approximately 3-4 applicants per position are chosen for interview by video or phone in February/early March.
 Selection decisions are made by late March.

-UChicago Resources and Support: You are required to attend "James C. Gaither Junior Fellowship: Information Session and Essay Writing" on October 24 or, watch the recorded session via CCRF Resource Library.
-Next, should you have any further questions or need guidance with securing letters of recommendation please schedule a 30-minute meeting with Sandra Zupan between October 25-October 28.
-Note that CCRF does not offer individual essay writing support at this stage of the process.
+UChicago Resources and Support: Please attend the "James C. Gaither Junior Fellowship: Information Session and Essay Writing" on October 31; or watch the recorded session in the CCRF Resource Library.
+Should you have any further questions or need guidance with securing letters of recommendation, you can schedule a 30-minute meeting with Jenna Sarchio between November 1-10.
+Note that the CCRF does not offer individual essay writing support at this stage of the process.

-Campus Endorsement: The University of Chicago can nominate two-three candidates.
-To secure UChicago endorsement, please submit all of the following materials here by November 28 at 5:00pm CST.
+Campus Endorsement: The University of Chicago can nominate two to three candidates.
+To secure UChicago endorsement, please submit all of the following materials here by November 27 at 5:00pm CST.
 Note that late and/or incomplete submissions will not be accepted.

 • Academic CV